|

 Yash Tandon

 Tandon cautions against the aid colonialism of the rich donor countries.
 Developing countries dependent on aid can liberate themselves from the aid that pretends to be developmental but is not – but it requires a radical shift in their strategy.
-This title is also available in

-Where is Uhuru?
 Reflections on the Struggle for Democracy in Africa

 Issa G. Shivji